 What do you consider to be your substantial scientific contribution so far (provide Pubmed PMID if possible)?

-What is your favourite manuscript from a lab other than your own (provide Pubmed PMID if possible)?
+What is your favorite manuscript from a lab or mentor other than your own (provide Pubmed PMID if possible)?

 Where do your research strengths lie?
 Why?
 What are your research weaknesses?
 How will you improve?